Cagli, Italy

 The beach in Fano, Italy

-We will start the program in Florence, and we also take a half-day trip to Urbino.
 There is a free weekend while you are in Cagli.
 That allows for an easy bus/train trip to Rome (3 hours each way) or to the seaside towns of Fano or Pesaro.
 If you want to get away to Venice or Florence, you need to take the bus to Fano/Pesaro and then the train to Venice or Florence.
 (Weekend travel expenses are the responsibility of students).
 Many students choose to stay in Cagli.
 There are evening and casual times at cafés on the piazza along with events in the Opera House and public places.
 You can take day trips to the beach on the local buses or enjoy the hiking and biking opportunities available.
 Many students also use this time to continue work on their stories or bus to Gubbio, Perugia or Assisi.
 On warm days, you can relax in the cool streams within 10 minutes of your apartments.
 If you would like a longer getaway, consider some add-on extended travel at the end of the project, when classmates might want to join you.

 Cagli Testimonials